 - Eat as much real food as possible

-- Eat the right amount of calories, carbs, fats, and protein.
+- Don’t forget to eat the right amount of calories, carbs, fats, and protein for your body.

 - Limit your total carbs to 35 grams per day (less is always better on Keto diet, but do what you can)